webpack/changelog-v5/README.md

 MIGRATION: If you dislike the filenames being changed in development, you can pass `chunkIds: "natural"` in order to use the old numberic mode.

+## JSON modules

+JSON modules now align with the spec and emit a warning when using a non-default export.

 ## Nested tree-shaking

 webpack is now able to track access to nested properties of exports.
 This can improve Tree Shaking (Unused export elimination and export mangling) when reexporting namespace objects.